 I've been charting my menstrual cycle for about six months now, and I'm struck by how differently I feel about my period as a mother than before I had my babies.
-Pre-babies my period, to me, was unrelated to my fertility, it was just a bit of a drag.
-For around 3 days of each month I'd feel a super ebb drift through me; moderate cramps hummed in my abdomen and I'd become so and highly sensitive, and filter-less that any kind of interaction was a disaster waiting to happen.
-I'd shove a tampon up there, pop naprogesic, deploy water bottle duty to my partner and try grumble on without tearing any significant relationships apart.
+Pre-babies, my period was unrelated to my fertility, it was just a bit of a drag.
+For around 3 days of each month I'd feel a super low ebb drift through me; moderate cramps hummed in my abdomen and I'd become so and highly sensitive, and filter-less that any kind of interaction was a disaster waiting to happen.
+I'd shove a tampon up there, pop pain killers, deploy water bottle duty to my partner and try grumble on without tearing any significant relationships apart.

 Since having children, and experiencing the return of my menstrual cycle at 6 months postpartum, I have developed a great honour and respect, not only for the miracle of fertility but for myself as a cyclical woman.
 Charting my cycle over the past six months has enabled me to see patterns in my levels of energy, mood, discharge to reflect where I am at in my cycle.
 It's been incredibly enlightening and I'm in the habit of taking much better care of myself during the low ebb days now.

 To being practicing self care for your menstrual cycle, I believe the single most important thing is...
-ATTUNEMENT. ie, listening to your body so you can become conscious of how you feel.
+TUNING IN and listening to your body so you can become conscious of how you feel (and what you need).
 Here are a few things you can do to become more conscious and caring towards yourself during this often intense time of the month.